Meet the Trainer

 In my previous occupation, I worked in an industry that relied heavily on scientific research.
 When I set out to learn about dogs I wanted to know what science had to teach us about them and boy does science have a lot to say.

-Unwanted behaviors usually do not get better not their own.
+Unwanted behaviors usually do not get better on their own.
 Request a consultation to learn how My Polite Pup can help.